Michigan CHIP: Children's Health Insurance Program

-Michigan's CHIP program is called MIChild — it has a small monthly premium
+Michigan's CHIP program is called MIChild — it no longer charges a premium

 What is MIChild?